Optimal (partial) transport to non-convex polygonal domains: Singularities in optimal transportation

 Otherwise, \(V_1 = B_{r_1}(a_1) \cap \Omega^*\) is a convex set, provided \(r_1\) is small enough.
-Since \(Du(B_1') \subset V_1\) for a.e. \(x \in B_1'\), we have that \(B_1' \subset U_1 := \partial^-v(V_1)\).
+Since \(Du(B') \subset V_1\) for a.e. \(x \in B'\), we have that \(B' \subset U_1 := \partial^-v(V_1)\).
 Since \((Du)_\sharp \chi_{_{U_1}} = \chi_{_{V_1}}\), and the target domain \(V_1 \subset \mathbb{R}^2\) is convex, by Caffarelli's regularity theory \cite{C92}, we have that \(u\) is \(C^1\) in \(U_1\).
-Hence, \(u\) is \(C^1\) in \(B_1'\), which also implies that \(A \cap B_1' = \emptyset\).
+Hence, \(u\) is \(C^1\) in \(B'\), which also implies that \(A \cap B' = \emptyset\).

-Repeating the above process, we can conclude that \(A \cap B_r(0)\) is a union of a finite number of Lipschitz curves. \end{proof}
+Repeating the above process, we can conclude that \(A \cap B_r(0)\) is a union of finitely many Lipschitz curves. \end{proof}

-Combining the above results, we can now prove Theorem \ref{t111}.
+Combining the above results, we can now prove Theorem \ref{thm:t111}.

-\begin{proof}[Proof of Theorem \ref{t111}] Since \(A = \Sigma_1 \cup \Sigma'_2 \cup \Sigma''_2\), from Lemma \ref{finite}, Lemma \ref{fini222}, and Proposition \ref{propmain}, it follows that the singular set \( A \) is either a finite set or, except for a finite number of points, is locally a 1-dimensional smooth curve.
-By Proposition \ref{propmain1}, we have that near these exceptional points, \( A \) is a union of a finite number of Lipschitz curves. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:t111}] Since \(A = \Sigma_1 \cup \Sigma'_2 \cup \Sigma''_2\), Lemma \ref{lem:finite}, Lemma \ref{lem:fini222}, and Proposition \ref{prop:propmain} imply that the singular set \( A \) is either a finite set or, away from finitely many points, is locally a smooth one-dimensional curve.
+By Proposition \ref{prop:propmain1}, we have that near these exceptional points, \( A \) is a union of finitely many Lipschitz curves. \end{proof}